Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Seasonal Events/README.md

 ### Dashboard Setup
 To use Economy, Remote Config, and Cloud Code services in your game, activate each service for your organization and project in the Unity Dashboard.
-To duplicate this sample scene's setup on your own dashboard, you'll need a few currencies in the Economy setup, some Config Values and Campaigns set up in Remote Config, and a script published in Cloud Code:
+To duplicate this sample scene's setup on your own dashboard, you'll need a few currencies in the Economy setup, some Config Values and Game Overrides set up in Remote Config, and a script published in Cloud Code:

 #### Economy Items
 * Coin - `ID: "COIN"` - A challenge reward during the fall, winter, and spring events